 - 1. Touch to turn the climate control system on or off. - 2.
-The fan icon represents general settings and displays by default. - 3.
+The fan tab contains settings to adjust the front fan and climate settings. - 3.
 Choose where air flows into the front cabin (windshield, face-level, or foot-level vents).
 You can choose more than one location.